ExpressRoute QoS requirements

 QoS requirements apply to the Microsoft peering only.
 The DSCP values in your network traffic received on Azure public peering and Azure private peering will be reset to 0.

-The following table provides a list of DSCP markings used by Skype for Business.
+The following table provides a list of DSCP markings used by Microsoft Teams and Skype for Business.
 Refer to Managing QoS for Skype for Business for more information.

 |Voice||EF (46)||Skype / Lync voice|

 - You should classify the workloads and mark the right DSCP values.
 Follow the guidance provided here on how to set DSCP markings in your network.

 - You should configure and support multiple QoS queues within your network.
 Voice must be a standalone class and receive the EF treatment specified in RFC 3246.